j2store/userguide/cart.md

 * Show login form during checkout

     Enabling this option to **Yes** will show the login form during the checkout process.

+* Allow Quick New User Registration

+    If a customer is not registered before adding the products to the cart and checks out, a quick new user registration is possible by enabling this option to **Yes**.